 The following are questions that we answer frequently along with our responses.
 We are always happy to answer your questions at any time, either in person or by telephone.
 If you have additional questions that aren't covered here, please feel free to give us a call at (503) 581-8161.

 - What are the hospital hours?
 Our hospital is open Monday to Thursday from 7:30 am to 6:00 pm.
 On Fridays, we open at 7:30 am but close at 5:30 pm.
 The clinic is closed on Saturday and Sunday.

 - What forms of payment do you accept?
-Cash, Check, Mastercard, Visa and Discover Card.
+Cash, Check, Mastercard, Visa, American Express, and Discover Card.
 We also accept Care Credit.

 - Can I make payments?
 Payment is required at the time of service, however Care Credit does offer a 6 month no interest plan.